Senior Technology Editor

 Planning a modern data center is a challenging exercise.
 Designers must include the obvious technological considerations, such as servers, storage, management, power, cooling, space, and so on.
 But as organizations become more accessible to a variety of internal and external users, data center planners must also consider the social and market forces that change how employees, vendors and customers use computing resources.
-In this tip, we’ll review some of the most important strategic
+In this tip, we’ll review some of the most important strategic IT and data center infrastructure trends for you to consider when building a new facility or pursuing a new technology upgrade.

 Virtualization is still evolving in the data center